SiWolf/Linux-for-Bioinformatics-KEN-BI25/README.md

 This course material is partly based on the following resources and on contributions from great people (no specific order):

 * Martin Hoelzer, RKI, GitHub template
-* Oliver Drechsel and Kathrin Trappe, RKI, Linux basics and advanced
+* Oliver Drechsel and Kathrin Trappe, RKI, Linux basics and advanced slides
 * George Githure, RKI, slides about sequencing and data analysis